FROM L’ORFEO (1607) TO THE NEW PRINCE (2017)

 As Principal Resident Conductor at Frankfurt Opera (1988-1992), he conducted Le nozze di Figaro, La clemenza di Tito, The Rise and Fall of the City of Mahagonny, The Tales of Hoffmann, Lohengrin, Tosca, La traviata, Iphigenie en Tauride, Macbeth, Rigoletto, Il barbiere di Siviglia and Carmen.
 During this period he was also a regular guest conductor at the New York City Opera. where his productions of Cavalleria rusticana and Pagliacci at New York City Opera were broadcast nationally by PBS television on “Live from Lincoln Center”.

 Today, Steven Sloane is an internationally sought-after opera conductor of wide-ranging repertoire, from popular staples by Mozart, Puccini, Verdi and Wagner to rarely performed works by Shostakovich (Cheryomushki), and Schumann (Genoveva) to important world premieres.
 He is particularly highly regarded for his interpretations of all the major operas of Leoš Janáček and has conducted Jenůfa in three languages.
-He works regularly with such stage directors as David Pountney, Barry Kosky, Katharina Thalbach, Robert Carsen, Keith Warner, Tim Albery, Christopher Alden and Richard Jones.
+He works regularly with such stage directors as David Pountney, Barrie Kosky, Katharina Thalbach, Robert Carsen, Keith Warner, Tim Albery, Christopher Alden and Richard Jones.

 Steven Sloane has served as Music Director of Long Beach Opera in California (1992-1995), Opera North (1999-2003), the Spoleto Festival USA (1996-2000) and Operafront in Amsterdam, as of 2015.
 During his tenure at Opera North, the company received three nominations for National Theatre awards.